nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 ### Object Settings

 The architecture allows for various settings to control, monitor, and trace objects in the system.
-These settings typically result in a larger binary size, but make the framework and system easier to debug.
+These settings typically result in a larger binary size but make the framework and system easier to debug.
 This section includes a discussion of OS objects like Tasks and Queues as well.

 #### Object Naming